Bnabdulwasiu/password-generator/README.md

 # password generator
- A python tool that genrates random password and stores the in a JSON format
+ A python tool that generates random password and stores the in a JSON format